daiquocnguyen/ConvKB/README.md

         $ python train.py --embedding_dim 50 --num_filters 500 --learning_rate 0.0001 --name WN18RR --model_name wn18rr --saveStep 50

+### Other versions

+A Tensorflow 2.x implementation of our ConvKB can be found at https://github.com/Sujit-O/pykg2vec

+A Pytorch implementation of our ConvKB can be found as a part from https://github.com/deepakn97/relationPrediction/blob/master/layers.py

 ### Evaluation metrics

 Depending on the memory resources, you should change the value of `--num_splits` to a suitable value to get a faster process.
 To get the results (supposing `num_splits = 8`):